-The most common complaint is users report being unable to get or keep an erection on finasteride, loss of interest in sex, inability to achieve an orgasm, gynecomastia, and depression.
+The most common complaint is users report being unable to get or keep an erection on finasteride, loss of interest in sex, gynecomastia, and depression.
 Now, most studies show that finasteride is safe and that the incidence of sexual side effects is small (2-3%).
 Indeed, many people don’t experience sexual side effects.
 However, the real world paints a different picture.
 Even though there are in fact plenty of people that tolerate the drug well, it also seems like almost everyone and their dog report sexual side effects.
-I suspect the studies done on this drug are biased to some degree or paid for by the pharmaceutical companies that make these drugs.
+I suspect the studies done on this drug are biased to some degree or paid for by the companies that make these drugs.

 So does finasteride cause ED?
 Yes, it inhibits DHT which controls libido, so it can.
 However, the far larger component of this is psychological.
 A study by Mondaini et al showed that the nocebo effect is extremely prevalent in cases of erectile dysfunction.
 With the placebo effect, the treatment only works because you believe it works.
 The nocebo effect is the opposite: you experience a negative effect of the drug only because you think you should experience it.

 The study looked at 100 male patients being treated with 5 mg of finasteride for prostate enlargement.
 The researchers gave the first group finasteride like normal.
 Then the researchers gave the second group finasteride, but also counseled the group about the potential side effect of erectile dysfunction.
-The results of the study were that “the incidence of ED, decreased libido, and ejaculation disorders were 9.6, 7.7, and 5.7% for group 1, and 30.9, 23.6, and 16.3% for group 2”.
+The results of the study were that “the incidence of ED, decreased libido, and [other] disorders were 9.6, 7.7, and 5.7% for group 1, and 30.9, 23.6, and 16.3% for group 2”.
 That’s 3 times the erectile dysfunction in the second group on the same exact drug.
 This was all because they became scared of the sexual side effects.

 With that being said, you should still talk to your doctor and get a prescription to at least try it.
 You can circumvent the sexual side effects by starting with a tiny dose and building up to the full dose.
 Or don’t build-up to the full dose at all if you get side effects.
 Even a little DHT inhibition over the span of years and decades will go a long way to saving your hair.
 Other people have reported that they got over the side effects just by getting used to the drug, or by getting their diet and exercise on point.
 Many people don’t get any side effects at all and the drug works as intended for hair loss for decades.
 Most likely, you’ll fall into that group.

 Minoxidil doesn’t prevent future hair loss.
-Instead, it helps you regrow hair and increase hair growth.
+Instead, it’s a band-aid fix that helps you regrow hair and increase hair growth.
 It helps the papilla in the bulb survive longer, provides optimal conditions for the growth of the hair follicle and provides more blood flow to the scalp.
 But scientists still don’t fully understand Rogaine’s mechanism of action.
 You have to apply it (1 ml.) to your scalp twice a day (many people get away with just once though).
 First, you will undergo a shedding phase where you will actually lose hairs.
 Then, tiny vellus hairs will begin to sprout and eventually grow into full-blown normal hairs.
 This takes at least 4 months to get noticeable results, and at least a year to get the full effect.
 At some point, the hairs become terminal, which means they become fully matured adult hairs.